-The bulk of retail employees work with customers — Even though you do not, however, feel like doing it, you must be patient, and friendly, and make the client feel listened to and welcomed.
+The bulk of retail employees works with customers — Even though you do not.
+However, to feel like doing it, you must be patient, and friendly, and make the client feel listened to and welcomed.

 Since nearly all retail careers are part-time, you will have greater scheduling flexibility—and, like other employers, you can seek time off too.

 The majority of these careers don’t need a college education.
-Whether you’re intending to excel in retailing, it’s a fine decision to choose something that fascinates you.
+Whether you intend to excel in retailing, it’s a fine decision to choose something that fascinates you.

 The one significant benefit that retail employees receive is a store employee discount.

 Thus, if you’re interested in shoes and clothes — working at a business that sells such garments or apparel, will ensure you get items for even fewer expenses.
 Check out the shoe Manual here.

 Top 10 Best-Paying Jobs in Clothing/shoe/accessory stores in 2023

 Below are the top 10 Best Paying Jobs in Clothing/Shoe/Accessory Stores

 The sales manager’s primary responsibility is to record every transaction in the business and determine the overall amount of sales.